guardian/consent-management-platform/README.md

 type: `Object` or `undefined`

-Reports the user's preferences for each of the TCFv2 purposes, the last CMP event status and custom vendor consents.
+Reports the user's preferences for each of the TCFv2 purposes, the last CMP event status, custom vendor consents, flag if gdpr applies, the TC string and addtlConsent string.

 If the user is in the USA, it will be `undefined`.